ChrisEssery/group-project/Portfolio/Team_Meetings.md

 - Lizhao presented the paper prototype video she has been creating.
 - Chris updated on progress of the Java produced Connect 4 game.
 - Browsed previously completed group projects together.
 - Spoke to course organiser regarding projects involving elderly people.
-They pointed us to LINK! tangible-memories.com.
+They pointed us to [tangible-memories.com](https//tangible-memories.com).
 - Max & Chris spoke of potential issues integrating their games into the MEAN stack.

 ## March 18th